State of the Goof

 Maybe I am just a sap, but I really enjoy watching people obtain success in any part of their life.
 Is it crazy that someone telling me “Thank you” after twelve weeks of coaching means more to me than training my own butt off for 30 weeks?
 Is it nuts that I really enjoy picking someone up in a marathon who is not having a great race and motivating them to the finish line 15 minutes faster than their personal record?
 I don’t know if it is or not, but the smile on their face is thanks enough for me.

 See what I mean about the little victories?

 If you know me personally then you know why this blog is called IronGoof, but for those being introduced for the first time, well it was two personal victories.
 One I have already mentioned.
 In 2011 I trained for and completed the Florida Ironman in Panama City Beach.
 Two months later, I completed the Disney Goofy Challenge in Orlando Florida which comprises of a weekend with a half-marathon on one day followed by a full marathon the next.
 After talking with a good friend I had met a year earlier at the same race, she teased me by calling me an iron goofy and it kinda stuck with me.

-I hope to continue to bring you highlights from races, I am either competing in personally or spectate as a friend or coach.
+I hope to continue to bring you highlights from races and more state of the goof.
+Especially posts from events I am either competing in personally or spectate as a friend or coach.
 I also hope to write reviews on articles, opinions on products, perceptions on the culture of running and triathlon.
-Sometimes I will give my my own personal thoughts and theories on how to run, train, ride, (heaven forbid)swim, strength train, eat and have a blast doing it.
+Sometimes I will give my own personal thoughts and theories on how to run, train, ride, (heaven forbid)swim, strength train, eat and have a blast doing it.
 Even as I write what I want to do with this blog I am getting excited.

 I also like to read other peoples blogs and when I see one that I think, you and the other readers might benefit from I will share it here as well as on my FB page.